Multilingual-LLMs-for-Classification/multilingual-llm-moe/README.md

    - Use the script section in `router1.py` (`python router1.py`) with appropriate JSON/CSV inputs to reproduce evaluation metrics and confusion matrices.

-### Adapter synchronization
+### Adapter & dataset synchronization

-The repository does not store QLoRA adapters directly.
-Use the helper scripts to fetch or publish adapters based on `config/adapter_storage.json`:
+The repository does not store QLoRA adapters or large datasets directly.
+Use the helper scripts to fetch or publish artifacts based on configuration files inside `config/`:

 ```bash
 # Download adapters defined in config/adapter_storage.json